 Salt is about the sea life, the mollusks and echinoderms that live on the shore near Lane’s home.
 Lane said: ‘I have been beach combing since I was a child.
 The beach is my favourite place in the world.’
 She also said her prize ‘came as a complete surprise’ and that she was ‘happy to be in such lofty company as Jericho Brown’, who also received a PEN Oakland prize.

-Bryan R. Monte, AQ’s editor, came in second in the 2021 Hippocrates Open Poetry and Medicine Prize competition for his poem ‘À l’Apollinaire?’ about the Spanish flu, AIDS, and Covid pandemics.
+Bryan R. Monte, AQ’s editor, shared second place in the 2021 Hippocrates Open Poetry and Medicine Prize competition for his poem ‘À l’Apollinaire?’ about the Spanish flu, AIDS, and Covid pandemics.
 Anna Bernard, Keki Daruwalla, Anna Jackson, and Neena Modi were the judges.
-The Hippocrates Poetry and Medicine Prizes have been given annually to medical professionals, medical students, and non-medical poets since 2011.
+The Hippocrates Poetry and Medicine Prizes have been given annually to medical professionals, medical students, and non-medical poets since 2010.

 The ceremony, which also including the poets reading their winning poems, was also held virtually in May due to the ongoing pandemic.
-Monte will receive £500 and publication in the 2021 Hippocrates Poetry Anthology.
-He commented, ‘The reading was very exciting, because we didn’t know which place we had won until the moderator, Donald Singer, called our names to read.
+Monte’s portion can be viewed at https://www.youtube.com/watch?v=0N_gT0Tpnw8.
+He will receive £250 and publication in the 2021 Hippocrates Poetry Anthology.
+Monte commented, ‘The reading was very exciting, because we didn’t know which place we had won until the moderator, Donald Singer, called our names to read.
 Also, it included readers from around the world, many in different time zones and some in the next day.’